STP COMPLIANCE EHS REGALERT ROUND-UP

 The new Packaging and Packaging Waste Regulation ( PPWR – Regulation (EU) 2025/40 ) marks a significant step towards the EU’s transition to a circular economy.
 This Regulation repeals and replaces European Parliament and Council Directive 94/62/EC of 20 December 1994 on Packaging and Packaging Waste to establish more concrete and easier-to-implement provisions for packaging minimization and recycling.
 According to the European Commission’s summary, the Regulation’s overarching goals are

-are to make all packaging placed on the EU market recyclable by 2030, incorporate more recycled plastic into packaging and put the packaging sector on track for climate neutrality by 2050.
+to make all packaging placed on the EU market recyclable by 2030, incorporate more recycled plastic into packaging and put the packaging sector on track for climate neutrality by 2050.
 The Regulation establishes provisions on life-cycle packaging management, including sustainability requirements (such as recyclability, biobased feedstock, and compostability), labelling and marking requirements, and manufacturer obligations.
 Transitional provisions for replaced requirements are specified in Articles 70 and 71.
 It is worth noting that, as a Regulation, this measure applies directly to all EU Member States.
 Directive

 94/62/EC would have required implementation in national legislation for EU Member States.
 Also, the Regulation applies to all packaging placed on the EU market regardless of where a company is headquartered.
 The Regulation entered into force on February 11, 2025, with a general application date of August 12, 2026.
 Further guidance on implementation timelines is expected in forthcoming standards and guidelines.